 Personal and Academic Counselors generally see students when grades or other factors indicate that a student may be experiencing unusual difficulty.
 All students are strongly encouraged to self-advocate and make an appointment with their Personal and Academic Counselor when circumstances arise which require an appointment.
 After contact is initiated, the counselor will meet with the student as soon as possible.

 The Counseling and Guidance Department is designed to provide services to meet the unique needs of each member of the student body.
 Each student will have the support of a Personal and Academic Counselor during each year of enrollment at St. Ignatius.

-Tuition for the school year 2016-2017 is $21,290.
-Tuition can be paid monthly using FACTS (10 or 11 payments), twice a year by check (due 7/1/16 and the remainig balance 12/1/16), or once a year on 7/1/16.
+Tuition for the school year 2017-2018 is $22,780.
+Tuition can be paid monthly using FACTS (10 or 11 payments), twice a year by check or FACTs (due 7/1/16 and the remaining balance 12/1/16), or once a year by check or FACTs on 7/1/16.
 We use an outside company, FACTS to collect all tuition payments.
 If a student account does not remain current, the responsible party will be notified of the delinquent account.
 The School and the responsible party for the account may negotiate an acceptable payment plan.
 If the account continues to be delinquent, the School reserves the right to refuse continuing enrollment for the remainder of the academic year.

 We will need written notification and an acceptable payment plan as determined at the sole discretion of the School, for any delinquent account.
 If the second semester is not paid or a payment plan is not current by January 3, 2017, the school reserves the right to refuse continuing enrollment for the second semester.

-If a student withdraws from St. Ignatius College Preparatory voluntarily during the course of the school year, the following schedule will be used to determine the amount of tuition that is due and payable (or amount to be refunded)
+If a student withdraws from the School voluntarily during the course of the school year, the following schedule will be used to determine the amount of tuition that is due and payable (or amount to be refunded)